MatthewTanXL17/Credit-Card-Validation-System/README.md

 # Stopping the express server

-To stop the express server, type Ctrl + C in the terminal and press y.
+To stop the express server, type Ctrl + C in the terminal, then type y and enter.